knobs-dev/indid-documentation/sdk/coreSdk.md

-# Indid Core SDK
+# INDID Core SDK

-Software development kit that facilitates the interaction with Indid infrastructure.
+Software development kit that facilitates the interaction with INDID infrastructure.

 ## init